 |

 Construction or demolition must start within 12 months from when we issue the permit.
 Failure to do so could result in the revocation of the permit.
 Construction or demolition must not be substantially suspended or discontinued for more than one year.
-Suspension or discontinuation could result in the revocation of the permit. |
+Suspension or discontinuation could result in the revocation of the permit.
+A permit maintenance annual fee will apply on the anniversary of the date of permit issuance if the work is not completed in a calendar year. |

 What happens if I don't get a building permit?